 By providing an innovative path to higher education excellence, BridgeEdU aims to engage students of promise in a new way while democratizing the pathway to college completion.
 Wes believes there is a moral imperative for universities and institutions to provide appropriate supports to underserved students.

 BridgeEdU is proud to fulfill Wes’ vision for students of promise—those who can and should succeed in college if they get the opportunity to do so.

-After Oxford, Moore served as a paratrooper in the 82nd Airborne Division in the US Army and completed a combat tour of duty in Afghanistan.
+After studying at Oxford University, Wes served as a paratrooper in the 82nd Airborne Division in the U.S. Army and completed a combat tour of duty in Afghanistan.
 He now serves as the CEO of the Robin Hood Foundation, New York City’s largest poverty-fighting organization.

 Wes first came to national prominence with the publication of his New York Times best-selling book, “The Other Wes Moore.”
 He then published his second New York Times best-seller, “The Work,” a book detailing how work can help one discover passion and purpose.

 Wes has been featured in USA Today and Time magazine, and on “Meet the Press” and “The Oprah Winfrey Show.”
 He appears regularly on MSNBC and NPR, among many others.